artisan-roaster-scope/artisan/README.txt

 VERSION HISTORY

+v0.7.0 (19.11.2013)
+- support for the Phidget 1046/1048 devices
+- TP event marks (show on graph and in the message log)
+- phase LCDs (TP, DRY, FCs) estimating time to the event and counting time after the event (aka a roast development counter)
+- adds autoDRY and autoFCs
+- links profiles to background profiles
+- new graph style using xkcd, path effects and the Humor or Comic font
+- allows ETBTa and RoR statistics to be displayed together
+- various extensions to the alarms system
+- keyboard control for sliders
+- adds support for the (to be released) Tonino roast color meter
+- some Fuji PID control enhancements
+- improved manual mode
+- bug fixes

 v0.6.0 (14.06.2013)
-- Monitoring-only mode reporting readings on LCDs without recording
+- monitoring-only mode reporting readings on LCDs without recording
-- Event sliders e.g. to control the Hottop heater and fan via the HT Roaster Interface
+- event sliders e.g. to control the Hottop heater and fan via the HT Roaster Interface
-- Extended alarms triggered by time and temperature on any curve
+- extended alarms triggered by time and temperature on any curve
-- Flexible Modbus RTU support allowing temperature reading and device control
+- flexible Modbus RTU support allowing temperature reading and device control
-- Curve smoothing and spike filtering
+- curve smoothing and spike filtering
-- New localizations: Arabic, German, Greek, Spanish, French, Japanese, Norwegian, Portuguese, Turkish, Dutch, Chinese and Hungarian
+- new localizations: Arabic, German, Greek, Spanish, French, Japanese, Norwegian, Portuguese, Turkish, Dutch, Chinese and Hungarian
 - Windows installer, and icons on Windows and Linux

 v0.5.6 (8.11.2012)